H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/06_evidence/README.md

 Public transparency does not require publishing information that would violate privacy, contractual duties, intellectual-property rights, security responsibilities, or applicable law.

+Independent authorship should likewise remain clearly attributed.

+Repository inclusion should not obscure who created an analysis, why it was created, who received it, or what authority it did and did not possess.

 ---

 ## Related Portfolio Materials